apify/crawlee/docs/guides/typescript_actor.md

 ---

 Apify SDK supports Typescript by covering public APIs with type declarations.
-This allows writing code with auto-completion even for Javascript code.
-Besides that, actors written in Typescript can take advantage of compile-time type-checking and avoid many bugs.
+This allows writing code with auto-completion for Typedcript and Javascript code alike.
+Besides that, actors written in Typescript can take advantage of compile-time type-checking and avoid many mistakes.

 Setting up Typescript project
 =============================